Kiruthika162003/Current-Emotion-and-Personality-trait-detection-cum-virtual-friend/Readme.md

 User uploads a short video sharing their travel experience.
 System processes the video frames, detecting the user's emotions throughout the journey, such as "Excitement" during adventures and "Relaxation" at scenic spots.

+**6.Feature: Multi-Modal Biometric Login and Registration**

+**Description:**

+The system offers a Multi-Modal Biometric Login and Registration page, providing users with flexible options to access the platform securely.
+Users can choose to register their face, voice, username, and password to access the system's features.
+This multi-modal approach allows users to log in using any of the registered biometric methods, providing enhanced accessibility and user convenience.
+Whether users have a sore throat, encounter poor lighting conditions, or forget their credentials, they can still access the system using their preferred biometric method, adding an extra layer of security and user-friendliness